Everyone procrastinates, but that doesn’t mean it’s inevitable.

 - By taking up your attention: yet more research suggests that texting while studying interferes with your mental bandwidth and ability to deeply learn material.

 What is to be done?
 You can take a social media hiatus.
 It’s simple: You can start by swearing off social media for two hours.
 You’ll be amazed at how many times you automatically move to check Twitter or Instagram.
 See if you can gradually build your endurance: Can you stay off social media for four hours?
 A day?
 A week?
 If you tame social media, you’ll have loads more time to work, play, and sleep.

 Need some hiatus help?
 Check out some of the tools below.

 - StayFocused: A free extension for Google Chrome (Mac OS X or PC) that lets you limit the amount of time you spend on time-suck sites.
 You specify sites you want to restrict and set the amount of time you’ll allow yourself to use them.
-After that point, the extension blocks the sites. if you procrastinate by surfing Wikipedia, this would be a great option for you.
+After that point, the extension blocks the sites. if you procrastinate by surfing Wikipedia or social media sites, this would be a great option for you.